 4) Minimize and/or Avoid: Sugar, dairy, soy, gluten, junk food and smoking.
 Each suppresses and inflames your immune system, wasting vital energy and making you extremely vulnerable to infection.

 By observing these recommendations, you and your family can look forward to a cold- and flu-free year, which means less time being sick and more time living life.
+If you have any questions, contact us.

 To Your Health!